reichsmarc/ebay_motors/README.md

 # Project \#2 - eBay Motors Regression #
 ---
-For our second project at Metis, we were tasked with applying regression techniques to a data set of our choosing (to be acquired by webscraping).
+For our second project at Metis, we were tasked with applying regression techniques to a data set of our choosing.
 I have always loved cars, so I set out to build a generalized car pricing model using linear regression.

 ### Code cleanup in progress. ###
 ***To Do:***